 - Dual Connectivity.
 This function allows the eNB to request another eNB to provide radio resources for a certain UE while keeping responsibility for that UE.

+- E-UTRA-NR Dual Connectivity.
+This function allows the eNB to request another gNB to provide radio resources for a certain UE while keeping responsibility for that UE.

 - Load Management.
 This function is used by eNBs to indicate resource status, overload and traffic load to each other.